Judaism and Rastafari: Jewish vs. Rastafari laws

-As part of the Jewish veneer in Rastafari, there is a deep reverence for the Old Testament.
+As part of the Jewish tradition in Rastafari, there is a deep reverence for the Old Testament.
 However, for Rastafari it is more concerned with the narrative, particularly a myopic focus on the Exodus story as it intersects with the plight of the African diaspora, rather than Judaism's broad view of the entire Torah as a fundamental resource, with its 613 laws, for the arranging of every aspect of daily life, both religious and secular.

 Judaism further expands its understanding and application of those 613 laws of the Torah through the other biblical writings, such as Nevi'im and Ketuvim.
 But, the final authority on interpreting understanding of the Torah (and the rest of Jewish Scripture), including the Exodus narrative which is the original narrative behind all those laws, is the Talmud.
 The Talmud is, after the Torah or Jewish Bible, the central text of Rabbinic Judaism and the primary source of Jewish religious law (halakha) and Jewish theology.
 It consists of the Oral Torah (Mishnah) and its commentaries (Gemara).

 Rastafari, on the other hand, looks for biblical interpretation through modern works, such as Kebra Nagast (14th century), which is far more an Orthodox Christian text and not at all Jewish, and key Rasta tracts like Holy Piby by Robert Athlyi Rogers (1931) and The Promised Key by Leonard Howell (c.
 1935).
 These texts, rather than aligning with Jewish interpretations and a focus on similar customs, belief, and rules for daily life, attempt to establish a narrative that calls for Black and African authority over Abrahamic religion.